andyly25/FullStack/Unit2_Javascript/README.md

 # Programming in Javascript
-- **NOTE ONCE AGAIN: src and links references generic files, so change appropiately if you use**
+- **NOTE ONCE AGAIN: src and links references generic files, so change appropriately if you use**
 - **program** set of instrcutions for computers to carry out
 - **programming** process of translating a problem in plain lang. into a set of instructions for solving it
   - then expressing algorithm in terms that your computer can understand